Last updated August 5, 2021

 - ASA 105, Coastal Navigation and ASA 107, Celestial Navigation will be held in a very large, well-ventilated classroom.
-Maximum capacity is 6 (usual capacity is 12).
-Students will be seated at their own tables 6' or further apart.
-Masks are required at all times.
+Maximum capacity is 12.
+Masks are required for all students.

 - ASA 105/106 Combo and ASA 106, Advanced Coastal Cruising are overnight courses.